 And a fat-to-protein ratio of about 54%.

-Original Pet Food Company Hand-Cut is a meat-based wet product using a moderate amount of chicken, beef or hake as its main sources of animal protein, thus earning the brand 4 stars.
+Original Pet Food Company Hand-Cut is a meat-based canned product using a notable amount of chicken, beef or hake as its main sources of animal protein, thus earning the brand 4.5 stars.

-However, the company does not appear to provide a customer service phone number and does not respond to our emails.
+However, the company does not appear to provide a customer service phone number and does not respond to our emails.2

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.

 Each review is offered in good faith and has been designed to help you make a more informed decision when buying dog food.

 However, due to the biological uniqueness of every animal, none of our ratings are intended to suggest feeding a particular product will result in a specific dietary response or health benefit for your pet.